Delhi flyover gets huge mural with message on girl child education | Education

 Delhi Street Art, a collective of artists, has earlier executed similar projects in the national capital.

-In 2017, it had worked with a group of deaf persons in the city to transform a portion of a dull exterior wall of a prominent flyover in south Delhi into a vibrant canvas, embedded with a loud and clear social message -- deafness is normal and sign language is not a taboo.
+In 2017, it had worked with a group of hearing impaired persons in the city to transform a portion of a dull exterior wall of a prominent flyover in south Delhi into a vibrant canvas, embedded with a loud and clear social message that deafness is normal and sign language is not a taboo.

 Ala said the message in the mural is to encourage education of girl child.
 It shows the transition from darkness to light for the generation, by investing in books and education for children, especially the girl child. ''The mural also depicts the symbolic need to revive our classics and impart valuable cultural and historic lessons to our children and help them fly,'' she said.

-Among the stack of book depicted on the wall canvas, are 'Rancharitmanas', 'Mahabharat', 'Great Expectations', 'Meghdoot', 'Godan', besides books on multiple subjects.
+Among the stack of book depicted on the wall canvas, are 'Ramcharitmanas', 'Mahabharat', 'Great Expectations', 'Meghdoot', 'Godan', besides books on multiple subjects.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)